Newly Swissed Online Magazine

 The organizers of the White Turf horse races in St. Moritz called upon us to take one for the team: they would arrange for a trial lesson of skijoring with a local legend.
 Without hesitation, we jumped on this opportunity, packed our ski gear, and ventured onto the frozen Lake St. Moritz.

-A brief history of skijoring in Switzerland
+A Brief History of Skijoring in Switzerland

 The first-ever skijoring race took place in the Engadine valley in 1906.
 In one-minute intervals, the participants would launch onto the 10k track between St. Moritz to Champfèr.
 Due to the popularity of this newfound sport, races were moved onto a prepared track on the frozen Lake St. Moritz the following year.

-An interesting fact: during the 1928 Winter Olympics in St. Moritz, skijoring was not recognized as a medal sport despite its local tradition.
+At the time, skijoring was not recognized as a medal sport despite its local tradition.
 However, it was accepted as an Olympic demonstration sport with a single performance on Feb 12, 1928.

 Skijoring St. Moritz - Copyright Kulturarchiv Oberengadin/Gustav Sommer